YallaCalculators

 Minimum Benefits and Essential Benefits

-Minimum benefits typically include inpatient and outpatient care, emergency treatment, and maternity to a defined level.
-Essential benefits are the floor; many plans offer higher limits or broader network.
+Minimum benefits include inpatient and outpatient care, emergency treatment, and maternity to a defined level.
+Essential benefits are the floor, not the target: the three mandated products above sit at AED 320, AED 550–650 and AED 1,200–2,500 a year, while comprehensive employer plans commonly carry limits of AED 500,000 and up with maternity sub-limits of AED 10,000–25,000 at 10–20% co-insurance.
 Compare the summary of benefits and exclusions before buying or accepting an employer plan.

 Choosing the Right Plan by Emirate

-If you live in Dubai, a DHA-compliant plan is required; if you live in Abu Dhabi, a DOH-compliant one.
+If you live in Dubai, a DHA-compliant plan is required; if you live in Abu Dhabi, a DOH-compliant one; and in the five Northern Emirates, the federal MOHRE Basic scheme (mandatory from 1 January 2025) sets the floor.
 If you split time or relocate, ensure your policy is valid in the emirate where you receive care.
 Employer plans are usually emirate-specific; self-sponsored plans may need to meet the rules of your place of residence.

 Employer vs Self-Sponsored Coverage

-Employer-sponsored coverage is mandatory in many cases (e.g. Abu Dhabi for employees and dependants; Dubai for employees, with dependant rules).
+Employer-sponsored coverage is mandatory in many cases (e.g. Abu Dhabi for employees and dependants; Dubai for employees, with dependant rules; and the Northern Emirates for private-sector employees and domestic workers since 1 January 2025).
 Self-sponsored coverage is for those not covered by an employer (e.g. dependants in Dubai, freelancers).
 Compare premiums and benefits.

 Claims and Dispute Process